🐶🌞 When the sun becomes a burden

 6. Sunburn and skin irritations

-Dogs can also get sunburn – especially on their nose, ears or stomach.
+Dogs can also get sunburned – especially on their nose, ears, or belly.

-7. Stress from travel and new surroundings
+7. Stress caused by travel and new environments

 DOGKRAFT Zeolite – the natural companion for dogs in summer